preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 .. image:: community-template-settings.png

 + **Title**: Add a Title for the Template.
 You can add titles in a number of the languages available in the tenant.
 Default language is mandatory.
 + **Description**: Add a Description if needed.
-You can add titles in a number of the languages available in the tenant.
-Default language is mandatory.
 + **Icon Type**: An icon is always shown for a template.
-If you would like another icon for this template, select the set of icons here: Font Awesome,, Microsoft, Flags or Custom.
+If you would like another icon for this template, select the set of icons here: Font Awesome, Microsoft, Flags or Custom.
 When selecting Custom you can choose any image as the icon.
 + **Icon**: When you have select Icon Type, use this list to select the icon.
 If you select Custom, a Url field is shown, where you enter the Url for the image.
 + **Available to All Users**: Select this option if the template should be available for other's than administrators, for example in the user Wizard for creating new teamworks.
-If this option is selected, the template will be available only for administrators to use in Omnia Admin.
+If this option is NOT selected, the template will be available only for administrators to use in Omnia Admin.
 + **Property Set**: You can select a property set here, to be used for the template, meaning a number of properties that the colleague creating the site will or will have to fill in when the template is used.
-Available in Omnia v6 only.
 + **Site Creation Mode**: Here you select if approval is required when users create sites from this template.

 Settings for the template
 ***************************
-There are a lot of settings you can do for the template shen it's created.
+There are a lot of settings you can do for the template when it's created.

 1. Click the template to edit.